tanksdude/automated-reddit-video-tool/README.md

 ### Video codec note

 The video codec is set to H.264, because that's been the standard for a long time.
 As of writing this, the industry is *slowly* moving towards AV1.
-You will need to update the script a little if you want to use the AV1 codec (just change one string at the top of `comment_to_speech.py`). *However*, AV1 is very computationally expensive (~60× H.264), so you probably shouldn't have this little script output AV1 video.
+You will need to update the script a little if you want to use the AV1 codec (just change one string at the top of `comment_to_speech.py`). ***However***, AV1 is very computationally expensive (~60× H.264), so you probably shouldn't have this little script output AV1 video.

 ### Audio codec note

 The audio codec is set to "copy", meaning no re-encoding the WAV, specifically some kind of [raw audio](https://trac.ffmpeg.org/wiki/audio%20types).
-When you export your final video in a video editor, you should use an actual codec (this is the default behavior in every video editor I've ever used).
+If your video editor does not support raw audio for some reason, you should change the codec to something standard like AAC (just change one string at the top of `comment_to_speech.py`).
 AAC is the current long-standing industry standard, with little movement pushing for Opus.
 Most sites that support AV1 support Opus.

 ## Example usage